 Variable Voltage Alternators

-Variable voltage alternator problems with caravans and motorhomes arise when charging auxiliary batteries.
+Variable voltage alternator problems with travel trailers and motorhomes arise when charging auxiliary batteries.
 Here’s why and how to fix them.
 These alternators are, in particular, installed on many post-2013 vehicles.

 Prior to the year 2000, alternators produced 14.4-14.7 volts, and a few close to 15 volts.
-This adequately charged caravan and motorhome auxiliary batteries.
+This adequately charged travel trailer and motorhome auxiliary batteries.
 Furthermore, where it did not, voltage boosting assisted.

 Typical smart alternator – note extra-wide belt pulley.
 Pic: original source unknown.

-Variable voltage alternator problems with caravans – temperature compensating
+Variable voltage alternator problems with travel trailers – temperature compensating

 These produce about 14.2 volts when the engine is cold.
 This decreases to about 13.2 volts as the engine warms.
 Lead-acid and AGM battery charging, however, needs up to 14.4 volts.
 Charging such batteries directly from these alternators is thus not effective.